 Here at Pomeroy Instruments we’ve established a firm and consistent approach, combining traditional techniques with modern building concepts to create what we believe are some of the finest instruments you’ll find anywhere.
 As a small custom shop our instruments are truly hand crafted, one at a time.
 Without the demands and pressures of a production oriented workplace, we’re able to focus on our love for the craft, creating unique, one of a kind instruments.
 We also harvest our own Colorado Engelmann spruce.

 No matter what your musical tastes, you’ll find that “special tone” you’re looking for in one of our mandolins or fiddles.
 We invite you to explore our website and get to know us through our instruments and design philosophies.
 We always welcome questions.
-Please contact us for current pricing and building schedules.
-And thanks for dropping in.[ While our new website is built out, visit our old site to see gallery images of our previously built instruments. ]

 I started building violins in 2011; at the time, I had been making mandolins full time for over 11 years.
 To date I’ve made 19 violins.
 Having also caught the bug for building, my son Nathan has built and sold his first 4.
 Our focus in the Pomeroy shop remains on mandolins and mandolin family of instruments, but as a fiddle player myself, building great sounding violins has always been a goal of mine and I think that the mastery of this craft offers a fine compliment to the archtop mandolin world.